 Other options include a small item for their desk, such as a frame or pen holder, or an accessory for their electronic devices.
 Avoid gag gifts, because the risk is too high that you might offend.

 Do not give a personal item such as cologne or clothes.
 Even flowers can be perceived as overly personal, unless it’s meant to be an arrangement for their holiday table.

 What should I do if my boss buys me a gift?

 If your boss buys you a gift, show your appreciation and send them a thank you note.

-Frieman said if your boss surprises you with a gift, and you don't have one to give in return, "Play the humble-card and just admit that you weren't sure if you were allowed to get your boss a gift.
+Another option, according to Frieman, if you get a gift and don’t have one to give back is to, “Play the humble-card and just admit that you weren’t sure if you were allowed to get your boss a gift.
 Follow it up with not knowing the proper protocol.
-But I'd also bring something you baked as an offering to them—something more personal or showing you care."
+But I’d also bring something you baked as an offering to them–something more personal or showing you care.”